sarahstrong314/MCR3U/5 - Exponential Functions/2 - Exponential Growth Applications.md

 The previous example can be modelled with the function f(x) = 3(2)^x, since the initial amount was 3, and it is growing by a factor of 2 every term.

-To solve problems involving predicting how much something grows after a period of time, all we have to do is write it as a function and plug in the desired value for the independent variable.
+To solve problems involving predicting how much something grows after a period of time, all we have to do is model it as a function and plug in the desired value for the independent variable.

 A common application of exponential growth is bacteria population.
 Different bacteria grow exponentially by different factors.
 If there are 100 of a certain kind of bacteria that triples every two minutes, its growth can be modelled with the function f(x) = 100(3)^(x/2), where x is the number of minutes.